Sayemm/docker/README.md

     - What is Docker?
     - What is Kernal?
     - Virtual Machine
-    - Container (Namespace-What, Cgroup-How Much)
+    - Container (Namespace-What to use, Cgroup-How Much use)
-    - Virtual Machine Vs Container
+    - Container vs Virtual Machine(Host Machine Kernel Share or Not)
+    - Docker Engine - Creates container using host machine kernel

 ## Learning Resource